-- Unless very specialized beam-combining optics are used it is only possible to correct the OPD for a single direction in the sky. - This is what gives rise to the FOV limitation: $\theta{\text{max}} \leq [\lambda/B][\lambda/\Delta\lambda]$. - As the optical train is in air, the OPD is actually different for different wavelengths since the refractive index $n = n(\lambda)$. - This longitudinal dispersion implies that different locations of the delay line carts will be required to equalize the OPD at different wavelengths! - For a 100m baseline and a source 50° from the zenith this ΔOPD corresponds to ~10 μ m between 2.0-2.5 μ m. - More precisely, this implies the use of a spectral resolution, R > 5 (12) to ensure good fringe contrast (>90%) in the K (J) band.
+- Unless very specialized beam-combining optics are used it is only possible to correct the OPD for a single direction in the sky. - This is what gives rise to the FOV limitation: $\theta{\text{max}} \leq [\lambda/B][\lambda/\Delta\lambda]$. - For an optical train in air, the OPD is actually different for different wavelengths since the refractive index $n = n(\lambda)$. - This longitudinal dispersion implies that different locations of the delay line carts will be required to equalize the OPD at different wavelengths! - For a 100m baseline and a source 50° from the zenith this ΔOPD corresponds to ~10μm between 2.0-2.5μm. - More precisely, this implies the use of a spectral resolution, R > 5 (12) to ensure good fringe contrast (>90%) in the K (J) band.

 - What are the things that make interferometry less than straightforward in practice?

 - Sampling of the (u, v) plane

+- Beam relay

-- Delay lines
+- Delay compensation

 - Beam combination

 - Spatial wavefront fluctuations

 - Temporal wavefront fluctuations

 - Sensitivity

 - Calibration